ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Plugging the security hole

 You may have noticed that a security vulnerability has been introduced.
 The `/validate-from-agw` operation relies on the presence of the `X-ARR-ClientCert` header to verify if a valid client certificate is provided.
-Since its a string in a header, an attacker could call the TLS listener and provide a valid value for the `X-ARR-ClientCert` header.
-See the example below.
+Since its a string in a header, an attacker could call the HTTPS listener and provide a valid value for the `X-ARR-ClientCert` header.
+See the example request below.

 ```
 ### Fake a client certificate